• HOME

 3. Alignment with Jesus’ Sequence

-Wrath-from-Seal 1 has to separate Matthew 24 from Revelation 6–7 or re-interpret it to avoid the match.
+Wrath-from-Seal 1 has to separate Matthew 24 from Revelation 6 to 7 or reinterpret the sequence so the obvious parallel no longer functions as a parallel.

 4. Paul’s Conditions in 2 Thessalonians 2

-Pre-Wrath accepts these conditions and places the rapture after the Antichrist appears.
+Pre-Wrath accepts Paul’s order and places the rapture after the man of sin is revealed.

 5. Presence of Saints in the Early Seals

-Wrath-from-Seal 1 must either say these saints are saved after a pre-trib rapture (special pleading) or say God is pouring wrath on His own - which contradicts 1 Thess 5:9.
+Wrath-from-Seal 1 must either say these saints are saved after a pre-trib rapture, which is special pleading, or say God is pouring wrath on His own, which conflicts with 1 Thessalonians 5:9.

-6. The Focus on Israel Daniel’s 70th Week
+6. The Focus on Israel in Daniel’s 70th Week

-Both views agree this 7-year period is focused on Israel (Dan 9:24).
+Both views agree this period is focused on Israel in Daniel 9:24.

-Pre-Wrath allows that the church is present during part of this period until the rapture, then the focus fully shifts to Israel.
+Pre-Wrath allows that the church is present for part of the period until the rapture, then the focus fully shifts to Israel.

-Wrath-from-Seal 1 removes the church entirely at the start, but that’s an assumption - not a statement found in Daniel or Revelation.
+Wrath-from-Seal 1 removes the church entirely at the start, but that is an assumption, not a direct statement found in Daniel or Revelation.

 The Pre-Wrath Rapture view is more faithful to the text because: